 - Artprice: A leading resource for art market information from all over the world, this site also offers investors the opportunity to hop in on various auctions and get their feet wet in the industry.

-- MeiMoses: This site focuses heavily on the financial side of things, as it even has its own art index which it pits against major financial benchmarks to compare historical performance.
+- MeiMoses: This site focuses heavily on the financial side of things; it even has its own art index which it pits against major financial benchmarks to compare historical performance.

-- Sotheby’s: Another site in the same vein as “Christie’s” that will be good for various investment types from all over the world.
+- Sotheby’s: Similar to “Christie’s”, this site will be good for various investment types from all over the world.